Tomcli/community/teps/0059-allow-custom-task-to-be-embedded-in-pipeline.md

 performance characteristics that must be met, specific edge cases that must be handled, or user scenarios that will be affected and must be accomodated.
 -->

+- The Tekton controller is responsible for creating the custom task CR and assign the pipelineRun as the owner reference.

 ## Proposal